DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 The spell that only existed among demons.
 Imp was able to summon only single demon, but it was able to call much more stronger demon.
 Dark circle appeared on wall.
-Hearing sound of cracking wall, Kay with Rinne together leaped from 5th floor stairs to 6th floor's.
+Hearing sound of cracking wall, Kai with Rinne together leaped from 5th floor stairs to 6th floor's.
 Then wall broke, with destruction of government palace bulky wall, from there appeared a hand which was thick as log.

 "<span title="jp. 巨大悪魔 but katakana resembles just huge demon too">Huge demon</span>!?"